etherchina/solidity-doc-cn/control-structures.rst

     The error might have happened deeper down in the call chain and the called contract just forwarded it.
 Also, it could be due to an out-of-gas situation and not a deliberate error condition:
-    The caller always retains 63/64th of the gas in a call and thus even if the called contract goes out of gas, the caller still has some gas left.
+    The caller always retains at least 1/64th of the gas in a call and thus even if the called contract goes out of gas, the caller still has some gas left.